jyore/anki-pitch-accent-graph/README.md

     <div class="pitch_accent_graph"><img src="image_name.png"/></div>

-Therefore you can use the `._pitch_accent_graph` class as a good way to target the graph in css
+Therefore you can use the `.pitch_accent_graph` class as a good way to target the graph in css

 Sample CSS: